dinadehaini/ROBOBOAT_Perception_Navigation/README.md

 ROS Package Setup
-Create a ROS Package: If you haven't created a ROS package yet, you can create one using: \n
+Create a ROS Package: If you haven't created a ROS package yet, you can create one using: /n /t cd ~/catkin_ws/src /n
- \t cd ~/catkin_ws/src \n
   \tcatkin_create_pkg buoy_detection rospy std_msgs sensor_msgs \n \n

   Then, build your package and source the setup files: